adeiji/DephynedPurchasing/README.md

 }
 ```

-This function must be included as well.
-It is called after the workflow is finished of paying using Apple Pay
+The last function that must be implemented is the one below.
+It is called after the workflow is finished of paying using Apple Pay.
+The paymentSucceeded value is set within the Stripe Payment protocol
 ```
 public func paymentAuthorizationViewControllerDidFinish(_ controller: PKPaymentAuthorizationViewController) {
   // Dismiss payment authorization view controller